karlhorky/react-sc-braces/README.md

-# react-braces
+# react-sc-braces

-> Braces to indicate elements in diagrams
+> Braces to indicate elements in diagrams (built in React and styled-components)

 <img src="screenshot.png" width="100%" />